Amsterdam

 A Kimpton in a 17th-century building, between canals and Red Light District, where Californian design meets Dutch history.

-Kimpton De Witt Amsterdam occupies three historic buildings, the oldest dating from 1652, united by Concrete in 2017.
-We pass through double-height volumes under the ceiling, exposed bricks, original beams, mid-century furniture and works by local artists.
-The rooms mix oak parquet, midnight blue velvet, brushed brass, terrazzo bathrooms.
-The view overlooks Nieuwezijds Voorburgwal or the paved interior courtyards.
-From 356 € per night, a fair positioning for a 5★ of this calibre right in the centre.
+Kimpton De Witt Amsterdam occupies three historic buildings, the oldest dating from 1652, brought together by Concrete in 2017.
+We pass through double-height volumes, exposed bricks, original beams, mid-century furniture and works by local artists.
+The rooms blend oak parquet, midnight-blue velvet, brushed brass, terrazzo bathrooms.
+Views overlook Nieuwezijds Voorburgwal or the paved interior courtyards.
+From 356 € a night, fair positioning for a 5★ of this calibre right in the centre.
 The 24/7 fitness and pet-friendly policy without supplement make the difference.
-We tested one Sunday morning, the atmosphere remains calm despite the proximity of the red light district ✨
+We tested one Sunday morning, the atmosphere remains calm despite the proximity of the red-light district ✨

 What makes this hotel unique